Cats

 • Contact the local Veterinary clinics for lost/ injured animals.

-What to do if you find a cat
+What do I do if I find a cat?

 • Check for identification/registration tag - if the cat is wearing a name tag, phone the owner.